RNO-G/mattak/scripts/README.md

 ## `daq/`

 Scripts driving the data-acquisition conversion pipeline (raw station data → ROOT files).
-These are the production scripts used by the DAQ.
+These are the production scripts used by the DAQ at the summit server.

 - `rno-g-autoconverter` — long-running converter loop, run per station by the systemd service in [`services/`](services).
 Watches the ingress directory and